KentZeng123/Detox/README.md

 Overall, however much we expand Detox and it's setting, our main goal is to create a safe and healthy environment while browsing the web.

 # Who, Where, When?
-This project took place at University of Washington's Dubhacks 2019 from November 12-13.
+This project took place at University of Washington's Dubhacks 2019 from October 12-13.
 Our team members are Kent Zeng, Allen Su, Evan Hao, and Frank Hou.